Joeychez23/E-Commerce-back-end/README.md

 ## Description

-Using Node.js to provision a mySQL database that can be manipulated using sequizize that is called using insonia http api calls
+Using Node.js to provision a mySQL database that can be manipulated using sequelize that is called using insonia http api calls

 ## Installation